-As a school we have department, whole staff, house and other specialist group Teams to allow us to centralise files, communicate notices and share ideas.
-Microsoft Teams can also be used to run video conferences with both students and parents.
+As a school we have department, whole staff, House and other specialist group Teams to allow us to centralise files, communicate notices and share ideas.
+Microsoft Teams can also be used to run video conferences with both ākonga | students and whānau.
 It is also becoming increasingly used as a platform to run NCEA assessments - both assignments and digital assessments.